Corvusoft/restbed/documentation/UML.md

 ### Visibility

-It is encouraged to only show public methods, helping to reducing rework of the documentation during each software development cycle.
+It is encouraged to only show public methods, helping to reduce rework of the documentation during each software development cycle.
 The use of Private, Protected, Derived, and Package visibility should only be present when highlighting important core design decision.
 For example inheriting from a base class and altering parent method/property visibility.

 | Symbol | Description |
 |:------:|-------------|